 Prevention: As with most diseases, prevention can be easier than a cure – especially when there is a genetic link.
 Preventative techniques such as maintaining a healthy weight, routinely exercising, avoiding smoking, and moving frequently throughout the day can help lower your chance of developing a venous disease or can help prevent it from progressing.

-If you’re interested in learning more about the different methods of conservative venous treatment, contact the specialists at South Texas Vein Institute in Edinburg, Texas today.
+If you’re interested in learning more about the different methods of conservative venous treatment, contact the specialists at DHR Health Vein Institute in Edinburg, Texas today.

 What are the benefits of conservative venous treatment?